dagger/dagger/docs/reference/europa/dagger/engine.md

 ## engine.#GitPull

-Pull a directory from a git remote
+Pull a directory from a git remote Note: do not add credentials to the remote url: e.g: https://username:password@github.com as this will expose those in logs.
+By using username and password (as #Secret) Dagger will url encode them for you

 ### engine.#GitPull Inputs